Undergraduate University Honors Office and Honor Societies

 The Florida State Honors in the Major Program

 Many colleges and academic departments at Florida State University participate in the Honors in the Major Program, which is intended to encourage talented juniors and seniors to undertake significant independent and original scholarship as part of the undergraduate experience.
 Completing an Honors in the Major project deepens a student's knowledge of their field and helps them prepare for post-graduate work or education.
-Honors in the Major work is carried out by the student over a period of two or three semesters in close collaboration with a faculty project director and two or three other faculty members who serve on the student's project supervisory committee.
-Each student in the program works with an Honors in the Major project supervisory committee comprised of a faculty project director and two or three other members, one of whom must have a home academic department different from that of the faculty project director.
+Honors in the Major work is carried out by the student over a period of two or three semesters in close collaboration with a faculty project director who is from the student's major department.
+Each student in the program works with an Honors in the Major project supervisory committee comprised of a faculty project director and two or three other members, one of whom must have a home academic department the same as the student's major department, and another who must have a home academic department different from the student's major department.
 The members of the committee are selected by the student.
 Most often, the faculty project director and members of the supervisory committee are tenured, tenure-track, or specialized faculty members.
 Post-doctorate researchers are eligible to serve as a member of the supervisory committee as long as they will be at Florida State University for the duration of the student's Honors in the Major project.
 While many students conduct traditional thesis research, the Honors in the Major Program also supports the creative endeavors of students in majors such as Creative Writing, Dance, Film, Music, Studio Art, and Theatre.

 Typically, each student in the program works on the Honors in the Major project for two or three semesters.
 A prospectus is due to the University Honors Office during the first semester of research.
 This brief paper states the nature of the Honors in the Major project, its scope, and its methodology.
 The prospectus must be approved by all members of the supervisory committee.
-Further details regarding the prospectus and how to submit HITM forms are available from the Honors in the Major Program Website, https://honors.fsu.edu/honors-major.
+Further details regarding the prospectus and how to submit forms are available from the Honors in the Major Handbook, downloadable at https://honors.fsu.edu/academics/honors-major.

-To complete the Honors in the Major requirements, students must complete six or more credit hours of Honors in the Major coursework and successfully defend their Honors in the Major project.
+To complete the Honors in the Major requirements, students must complete six or more credit hours of Honors in the Major coursework over two to three semesters and successfully defend their Honors in the Major project.
 The student orally defends the completed Honors in the Major project in a meeting with the supervisory committee.
 Following a successful defense, the student must submit the required defense forms and one electronic copy of the completed project no later than the official last day of classes in the defense semester.
-Students who meet these requirements will graduate "With Honors" in their major, a distinction that is announced during commencement and designated on the graduate's official transcript.
-Further details regarding project submission, specific defense deadlines are available from the Assistant Director of the Honors in the Major program and at the Honors in the Major Program Website, https://honors.fsu.edu/honors-major.
+Students who meet these requirements will graduate “With Honors” in their major, a distinction that is announced during commencement and designated on the graduate's official transcript.
+Further details regarding project submission, specific defense deadlines are available from the Assistant Director of the Honors in the Major Program and at the Honors in the Major Handbook, downloadable at https://honors.fsu.edu/academics/honors-major.

 University-Recognized Honor Societies